Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 1. Select the **print-message (1)** job from the side-blade and **expand (2)** the same job in the output window.
 You'll see that the message from reusable-print-message.yml is fetched by the caller workflow.
 Hence, this is how the concept of reusable workflows in GitHub action works.

    ![](../media/env30.png)

+   > **Note:** This GitHub Actions workflow named "Caller Workflow" triggers on pushes to the main branch and manual dispatch for changes to the **.github/workflows/caller-workflows.yml** file.
+It calls a reusable workflow defined in **reusable-print-message.yml**, passing the message "Hello from the caller workflow!".

 ### Task 2: Explanation and usage of Matrix builds